 Developers of lower income units shall, at the time of submission of an application to the Township Planning Board, reimburse the Township on a pro-rata basis for the cost of all initial start-up costs.
 Start up costs are those costs necessary to enable the Agency to establish rules, regulations and guidelines, and shall include, but not be limited to, attorney's fees, accountant's fees and fees for other required professional services.
-The total obligation for start-up costs to all developers shall be \$15,000.
+The total obligation for start-up costs to all developers shall not exceed a maximum of \$25,000.
 The pro-rata calculation shall be performed by the Agency utilizing the Township's total lower income obligation established by pursuant court order.

-The Agency may employ or contract for professional sevices required to carry out its duties and responsibilities and all developers of lower income units shall be required to pay application fees at the time of submission for site plan approval.
-Said fee shall be equal to \$10 per lower income unit included in the application for site plan approval.
+The Agency may employ or contract for professional sevices required to carry out its duties and responsibilities and all developers of lower income units shall be required to pay application fees adequate to cover the cost of professional services required to carry out the following administrative duties: